benmaoer/docs/tidb-cloud/backup-and-restore.md

 ## Limitations

 - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.

-- If you turn on and off Point-in-time Restore (Point-in-time Restore) multiple times, you can only choose a time point within the recoverable range after the most recent Point-in-time Restore is enabled.
+- If you turn on and off Point-in-time Restore multiple times, you can only choose a time point within the recoverable range after the most recent Point-in-time Restore is enabled.
 The earlier recoverable range is not accessible.

-## Turn on auto backup
+## Backup

+### Configure automatic backup

-TiDB Dedicated supports both [snapshot backups](https://docs.pingcap.com/tidb/stable/br-snapshot-guide) and [log backups](https://docs.pingcap.com/tidb/stable/br-pitr-guide).
-Snapshot backup enables users to restore to the the backup point.
-By default, snapshot backups are taken automatically and stored according to your backup retention policy.
+TiDB Dedicated supports both [snapshot backup](https://docs.pingcap.com/tidb/stable/br-snapshot-guide) and [log backup](https://docs.pingcap.com/tidb/stable/br-pitr-guide) (Point-in-time Restore in TiDB Dedicated).
+Snapshot backup enables you to restore to a specific backup point.
+By default, TiDB Dedicated automatically performs snapshot backup and stores the backup files according to your backup retention policy.

-You can disable auto backup at any time.

-### Turn on point-in-time restore / log backup
+To configure automatic backup, perform the following steps:

+1. Navigate to the **Backup** page of a TiDB Dedicated cluster.

+2. Click **Backup Settings**.
+The setting window displays.

+3. In the setting window, configure the automatic backup settings as needed:

+    - Toggle the **Auto Backup** switch to **On** or **Off**.

         > **Note**
         >
+        > If you turn off **Auto Backup**, the Point-in-time Restore feature is also disabled by default.

+    - In **Point-in-time Restore**, you can control whether to turn on this feature.
+For more details, refer to [Set up Point-in-time Restore](#set-up-point-in-time-restore).
+    - In **Backup Scheduler**, you can set the backup time and retention.
+For more details, refer to [Set up backup scheduler](#set-up-backup-scheduler).
+    - In **Dual Region Backup**, you can control whether to turn on this feature.
+For more details, refer to [Configure Dual Region Backup](#configure-dual-region-backup).

+4. Click **Confirm** to preview the configuration change.

+5. Click **Confirm**.

+#### Set up Point-in-time Restore

+> **Note**
+>
-> Point-in-time Restore / Log Backup is supported from **TiDB v6.4.0**.
+> The Point-in-time Restore feature is supported for TiDB Dedicated clusters that are v6.4.0 or later.

+This feature supports restoring data of any point in time to a new cluster.
+You can use it to:

+- Reduce RPO in disaster recovery.
+- Resolve cases of data write errors by restoring point-in-time that is before the error event.
+- Audit the historical data of the business.

-This option enables users to restore to any point in time whithin the backup retention window to a new cluster.
-It could be used to reduce RPO in disaster recovery, undo mistaken DML, and audit historical business data.
-It's strongly recommended to turn on this feature.
-It's charged as same as snpashot backup.
-For more information, refer to: [Data Backup Cost](https://www.pingcap.com/tidb-dedicated-pricing-details/#backup-storage-cost).
+It is strongly recommended to turn on this feature.
+The cost is the same as snapshot backup.
+For more information, refer to [Data Backup Cost](https://www.pingcap.com/tidb-dedicated-pricing-details#backup-storage-cost).

-To turn on this feature:

-1. Navigate to the **Backup** page of a TiDB Dedicated cluster.

-2. Click **Backup Settings**.
+In the **Backup Settings** window, you can turn on the feature with the following steps:

-3. Turn the **Auto Backup** switch to **ON**.
+1. Toggle the **Auto Backup** switch to **On**.

-4. Turn the **Point-in-time Restore** switch to **ON**.
+2. Toggle the **Point-in-time Restore** switch to **On**.

 > **Warning**
 >
-  > - When weekly backup is enabled, point-in-time restore will be enabled by default and cannot be modified.
-  > - If the backup schedule is changed from weekly to daily, point-in-time restore remains its original settings.
-You can manually disable it if needed.
-  > - Once point-in-time restore configuration is enabled, **it will only become effective after the completion of the next backup task**.
-If you want point-in-time restore take effect immediately, you need to manually initiate a backup after configuring it.
+> Point-in-Time Restore only takes effect after the next backup task completes.
+To enable it immediately, you need to [manually perform a backup](#manual-backup) after configuration.
-  > -

-5. Click **Confirm** to preview the configuration changes.

-6. Click **Confirm** again to save changes.

-### Configure backup schedule
+#### Set up backup scheduler

+TiDB Dedicated supports daily and weekly backup schedules.
+By default, the backup schedule is set to daily.
+You can choose a specific time of the day or week to start snapshot backup.

+To configure backup schedule, toggle the **Auto Backup** switch to **On** and set the following settings:

+- In **Backup Scheduler**, select either the **Daily** or **Weekly** checkbox.
+If you select **Weekly**, you need to specify the days of the week for the backup.

     > **Warning**
     >
-  > - When weekly backup is enabled, point-in-time restore will be enabled by default and cannot be modified.
+    > - The Point-in-time Restore feature is enabled by default and cannot be disabled when you enable weekly backup.
-  > - If the backup schedule is changed from weekly to daily, point-in-time restore remains its original settings.
+    > - If you change the backup scheduler from weekly to daily, the Point-in-time Restore feature remains its original setting.
 You can manually disable it if needed.

-TiDB Dedicated supports two backup schedules: Daily and Weekly.
-By default, the backup schedule is set to Daily.You can choose a specific time of the day or week to start snapshot backup.

-To configure backup schedule:

-1. Navigate to the **Backup** page of a TiDB Dedicated cluster.

-2. Click **Backup Settings**.

-3. Under **Backup Schedule**, choose either the **Daily** or **Weekly** option.
-If you choose **Weekly**, specify the days of the week for the backup.

-4. In **Backup Time**, set a start time for the daily or weekly cluster backup.
-By default, it's a daily backup starting from 2:00 AM in the time zone of the cluster's region.
+- In **Backup Time**, schedule a start time for the daily or weekly cluster backup.

+    If you do not specify a preferred backup time, TiDB Cloud assigns a default backup time, which is 2:00 AM in the time zone of the region where the cluster is located.

     > **Note**
     >
-     > - Scheduling automatic backup jobs during periods of low workload is recommended to minimize the impact on business operations.
+    > - To minimize the impact on business, it is recommended to schedule automatic backup at a low workload period.
-     > - Backup jobs will be automatically delayed when importing data jobs are in progress.
-Do not run the manual backup during data import jobs or cluster scaling.
+    > - Backup jobs are automatically delayed when importing data jobs are in progress. **DO NOT** run the manual backup while importing data, or during cluster scaling.

-5. In **Backup Retention**, configure the minimum backup data retention period.
-The default is 7 days.
+- In **Backup Retention**, configure the minimum backup data retention period.
+The default is seven days.

     > **Note**
     >
-    > - After you delete the cluster, the automatic backup files will be kept for a specific duration, as set in Backup Settings.
-Remember to delete these backup files as needed.
+    > - After you delete the cluster, the automatic backup files will be retained for a specified period, as set in **Backup Settings**.
+You need to delete the backup files accordingly.
     > - After you delete a cluster, the existing manual backup files will be retained until you manually delete them, or your account is closed.

-6. Click **Confirm** to preview the configuration change.

-7. Click **Confirm** again to save changes.

-## Turn on dual region backup
+### Configure dual region backup

-TiDB Dedicated supports dual region backup by copying backups to the new region as selected.
-After enabling it, all backups will be automatically copied to the specified region, providing an cross region data protection and disaster recovery capabilities.
-Approximately 99% of the data could be copied to the additional region within 1 hour.
+TiDB Dedicated supports dual region backup by replicating backups to a region different from the cluster region.
+After you enable this feature, all backups are automatically replicated to the specified region.
+This provides cross-region data protection and disaster recovery capabilities.
+It is estimated that approximately 99% of the data can be replicated to the secondary region within an hour.

 Dual region backup costs include both backup storage usage and cross region data transfer fees.
-For more information, refer to: [Data Backup Cost](https://www.pingcap.com/tidb-dedicated-pricing-details/#backup-storage-cost).
+For more information, refer to [Data Backup Cost](https://www.pingcap.com/tidb-dedicated-pricing-details#backup-storage-cost).

-To turn on dual region backup:
+To turn on dual region backup, perform the following steps:

-1. Navigate to the **Backup** page of a TiDB Dedicated cluster.

-2. Click **Backup Settings**.
+1. In the **Backup Settings** window, toggle the **Dual Region Backup** switch to **On**.

+2. From the **Dual Region** drop-down list, select a region to store the backup files.

-3. Turn the **Dual Region Backup** switch to **ON**.
+To turn off dual region backup, toggle the **Dual Region Backup** switch to **Off**.

-4. Choose the additional region from the drop box where stores backup data.

-5. Click **Confirm** to preview the configuration changes.

-6. Click **Confirm** again to save changes.
+Disabling dual region backup does not immediately delete the backups in the secondary region.
+These backups will be cleaned up later according to the backup retention schedule.
+To remove them immediately, you can manually [delete the backups](#delete-backups).

-## Perform a manual backup
+### Perform manual backups

 Manual backups are user-initiated backups that enable you to back up your data to a known state as needed, and then restore to that state at any time.